The idea of business as a force for good may be gaining traction worldwide. But how does that look like in practice?

 But, to be honest, I often felt like throwing that phone against the wall.
 For instance, it often wouldn’t charge at all.
 (I’m not sure if just my phone had this issue or if others had them, too.)

-There were other issues I experienced with my Fairphone 1 — it sometimes didn’t do what it was supposed to do, such as… letting me make calls and, well, function as a phone.
+There were other issues I experienced with my Fairphone 1 — it sometimes didn’t do what it was supposed to do, such as… letting me make calls.

 Perhaps this is what you get when you’re an early adopter of something but experiencing these challenges made me rather sad.

 I love the idea behind the Fairphone so I naturally wanted to convince others to get one, too.
-Yet because my everyday experience of using this phone was quite negative, I couldn’t, in good conscience, recommend it to others.
+Yet because my everyday experience of using this phone was mixed, I couldn’t, in good conscience, recommend it to others.

 In December 2015, Fairphone released the Fairphone 2, the first modular smartphone that was available for purchase.
 (Unfortunately, the Fairphone is currently only available for sale in Europe.)